"The force of a photograph is that it keeps open to scrutiny instants which the normal flow of time immediately replaces." Susan Sontag

-Light through windows is endlessly fascinating to my eye, here a stained glass window seen from within a garden shed and backlit by daylight.
-This window, one of a pair acquired by chance at auction many years before the shed crystallized, had a long life prior to landing in its current position, having been part of another building somewhere else.
-I bought these windows based on the fanciful thought that the flower theme, though rather deco-modernist, would go well in a garden structure that I designed to be observed from the house.
-As I wasn't actively contemplating building one at that moment, it turned out to be a great choice when the idea actually could come to fruition.
+Light through windows is endlessly fascinating to my eye, here a stained glass window seen from within a garden shed that's backlit by daylight.
+This window, one of a pair acquired by chance at auction many years before the shed crystallized, had a long life prior to landing in its current position, having been part of another building elsewhere.
+I bought these windows based on the fanciful thought that the rather art-deco flower theme would go well in a garden structure that I designed to be observed from the house.
+As I wasn't actively contemplating building one at that exact moment, it turned out to be a great choice when the idea actually could come to fruition.

 |Cluster of chive flowers in an unearthed antique aspirin bottle|

 One day I was taken by the simple beauty of a some chive flowers in an old aspirin bottle viewed in fading afternoon light, against a backdrop of deco tile.
-The bottle was retrieved from a midden in the yard that served as a final resting place for hard goods in the days before garbage collection and recycling in this locale, unearthed on site while turning over a garden bed.
-The combination comprises a humble still-life of found and grown objects, reflecting a bit of the outside world brought inside and placed in a piece of the inside world that was retrieved from outside after having been tossed outside decades prior (got that?).
+The bottle was retrieved from a midden in the yard, which served as a final resting place for hard goods in the days before garbage collection in this locale, unearthed while turning over garden beds.
+The combination comprises a humble still life of found and grown objects, reflecting a bit of nature brought inside and placed in a piece of the inside world that was retrieved from outside by chance after having been tossed there decades prior (got that?).

 |Montbretia flowers bring a foretaste of autumn's fiery colour palette|

-Many garden still-lives or close-ups convey a background sense of the season they represent - flowers flower whenever they do in the unfolding garden season and imply their place and time in the sequence of bloom.
-The quality of the light itself can be seasonally revealing.
-The picture above is of Montbretia, which here flowers in later summer and prefigures the fall colour shift.
+Many garden still lifes or close ups convey a background sense of the season they represent - flowers flower in a particular window in the unfolding garden season and imply their place and time in the sequence of bloom.
+Even the quality of the light itself can be seasonally revealing.
+The picture above is of montbretia, which here flowers in later summer and prefigures the fall colour shift.
 However, seasonality can be made to play an even more explicit role in defining the overall composition.
 Below is an example of snow's presence truly defining a scene, in a rather sombre way here due to the dullness of the light on that day.
 This lack of punch in the light actually reinforces an abstract, monochrome quality, making the scene appear almost black and white (b+w photography amplifies lines of force and spatial presence in its renderings) but for a hint of mustardy yellow on the south face of the limbs and the terra cotta chimney intruding below.

 |Monochrome light, snow on oak limbs|